-What is child life insurance
+What is child life insurance?

 Families buying life insurance will often want to cover all family members, including children.
-Some parents see it as a way of putting life insurance in place that the children can continue once they are adults.
+Some parents see it as a way of putting life insurance in place so that the children can continue it once they are adults.
 Others are acutely aware that unfortunate events can be made much worse without access to adequate funds and insurance can help to bridge this gap.

-I'll start by saying that although many parents believe insurances that include their children can be carried into adulthood, there are very few options to do this.
+Although many parents believe insurances that include their children can be carried into adulthood, there are very few options to do this.
 There are a few life insurance companies that will provide critical illness insurances that will insure children and once they reach adult age, the insurance can be converted into an adult policy (see below tables).

 That being said, your children, from the age of 17 or 18 years old, can buy full adult life and illness insurance policies which they would be able to continue for themselves.
 It is wise to buy these types of insurance when you are young because rates are very cheap at this age and monthly premiums can be fixed for up to 40 years at a time.
 So, in practice, the main reason for buying children's personal insurance policies is to give the family access to funds if the child becomes seriously ill or dies.

 To understand what benefits are available, we have collated some tables below.
 The tables show the benefits available and how these differ across different life insurance companies and even between the different products available through each insurer.

 Firstly, we'll look at what amount of children's death benefit each life insurance company will provide.
 Children's death benefit is only available if you buy an adult and/or child critical illness insurance policy.
 An adult's 'life insurance only' policy will not provide a children's death benefit.